w-henderson/EMC-Solar-Sailors/README.md

 See the latest simulation demo here: [simulation.mp4](https://github.com/w-henderson/EMC-Solar-Sailors/blob/master/simulation.mp4).

 ## Usage
-Run `python main.py <launchDate> <massOfSpacecraft> <sailSize> <sailRotation>` to generate a simulation.
-Launch date is formatted as `dd/mm/yyyy`, the mass is a float in kg, the sail size is a float  in m^2, and the sail rotation is a float in degrees.
+Run `python main.py <launchDate> <massOfSpacecraft> <sailSize> <sailRotation> <launchTrajectory>` to generate a simulation.
+Launch date is formatted as `dd/mm/yyyy`, the mass is a float in kg, the sail size is a float  in m^2, the sail rotation is a float in degrees, and the launch trajectory is a float in degrees.

 # Credits